Analysis – disease

 The underlying pathology will often suggest what impairments and disabilities are likely to be present and that the team should look for.
 For example, knowing that someone has a stroke or other neurological lesion in the left cerebral hemisphere dramatically increases the chance of the person’s language impairment (aphasia).

-I went to see a man who had suffered a traumatic brain injury.
+I once went to see a man who had suffered a traumatic brain injury.
 I was told he was still in post-traumatic amnesia “because he is always wandering and getting lost“.
 However, he also interacted socially with nurses.
-His CT brain scan showed contusion in his left temporal lobe.
-On formal testing he had clear evidence of aphasia and, at the same time, he was obviously oriented and questioning confirmed this.
+His CT brain scan showed a contusion in his left temporal lobe.
+On formal testing, he had clear evidence of aphasia and, at the same time, he was oriented; direct questioning of ward staff confirmed this.

-His reported wandering was a consequence of nurses giving him complex verbal instructions with gestures, indicating that he should go towards some part of the ward.
-He could understand the non-specific non-verbal communication that he should walk in a direction but he had no understanding of why or where.
+His reported wandering resulted from nurses giving him complex verbal instructions with gestures, indicating that he should go towards some part of the ward.
+He could understand the non-specific non-verbal communication that he should walk in a direction but did not understand why or where.

-These patients have a functional disorder; they have impairments and disabilities that are not attributable to any pathology.
-They benefit from rehabilitation (here), but the required rehabilitation will differ from that required if a disease were present, though the best way to undertake rehabilitation is not yet well-established.
+These patients have a functional disorder, with impairments (symptoms and signs) and disabilities unrelated to any pathology present.
+They benefit from rehabilitation (here), but the required rehabilitation will differ from that required if a disease were present.
+However, the best way to undertake rehabilitation is not yet well-established.
 Nevertheless, it is vital to be as sure about diagnosing a functional disorder as one is of any other diagnosis.
 More will be written about functional conditions on this site in due course.

-I have produced a Mind-Map graphic that summarises many aspects to consider when analysing a patient’s situation.
+I have produced a Mind-Map graphic summarising many aspects to consider when analysing a patient’s situation.
 Here I will expand on a few points.

 One critical point, which is only implicit in the graphic, is that the name or label given to the disease is extremely powerful.
 We are all used to the idea that the word, cancer, has very emotionally powerful connotations, often quite out of proportion to the actual significance for the individual.